Web3-Pi/web3-pi-imager/README.md

 This project is a fork of the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager), originally licensed under the Apache License 2.0.
 It includes modifications to support Ethereum node deployment.

-The main code of the Web3Pi Imager is made available under the terms of the Apache License.
+The main code of the Web3 Pi Imager is made available under the terms of the Apache License.
 For more details, see the [`license.txt`](./license.txt) file.
 Additionally, this project uses various third-party dependencies such as Qt, libarchive, drivelist, mountutils, and libcurl, which are subject to their respective open source licenses.
 For more information, consult the relevant files in the `src/dependencies` folder.